Russia's best friends in Germany: AfD and BSW – DW – 08/31/2024

 As for Russia's war of aggression against Ukraine, they blame the United States and NATO: "A military alliance whose leading power has invaded five countries in violation of international law in recent years and killed more than 1 million people in those wars."
 The BSW wants to integrate Russia into a European security architecture.

 The BSW is a populist party that blends left-leaning economic policies with conservative migration and pro-Russian foreign policy initiatives.
-Wagenknecht and her allies are currently campaigning for regional elections on Sunday in the eastern states of Thuringia, Saxony and an election on September 22 in Brandenburg.
+Wagenknecht and her allies are currently campaigning for regional elections on Sunday in the eastern states of Thuringia and Saxony and an election on September 22 in Brandenburg.

 One of the main topics is harsh criticism of the military aid provided by Europe and the US for Ukraine, although foreign policy is not the remit of the federal states, which deal more with things like education policy and regional infrastructure.